 But Oaklee took the prize for the quirkiest girl baby name in Utah, leading me to wonder why Utahns are drawn to the name Oaklee?
 Maybe it's because we like names that reflect the stunning mountains and nature that surrounds us.
 Or maybe we just like the sound of Oaklee.

-Either way, the name fits the mold of Mormon baby names that blogger Hildie Westenhaver discovered.
-"Maybe it’s because we’re kind of different to begin with that Mormons love oddball baby names," she writes.
-Even though Mormons tend to name their children something out-of-the-ordinary, Westenhaver noticed that the names do follow certain patterns.
+Either way, the name fits the mold of Latter-day Saint baby names that blogger Hildie Westenhaver discovered.
+"Maybe it’s because we’re kind of different to begin with that [Latter-day Saints] love oddball baby names," she writes.
+Even though members tend to name their children something out-of-the-ordinary, Westenhaver noticed that the names do follow certain patterns.
 For instance, names for girls tend to end in y, lee, leigh, lyn, or ley, meaning Oaklee definitely fits into that category.

 Here are a few more interesting baby names found on TODAY's list: